marko-droxic/Vue-Nest-Project/README.md

 Wait a little till all containers build
 Wait till server is started

+> Note: Sometimes containers stuck, so just force all of them to stop and run `docker-compose up`

 After all is finished
 Open your default browser and go to: